 Supervised pastoral internship placement during the summer, providing students directed instruction with concurrent pastoral ministry practicum in a parish or faith-based institution for a period of six to eight weeks.
-Placements are available through the Department Chair, and require the completion of a written contract signed by the student, the instructor, and dedicated on-site ministry supervisor with attached syllabus detailing the number of credit hours and associated hours of instruction, independent study, and actual pastoral ministry practicum.
+Placements are available with attached syllabus detailing the number of credit hours and associated hours of instruction, independent study, and actual pastoral ministry practicum.
 Applications are processed during the Spring semester and are due no later than April 1st.
 Prerequisites: THM 121 and THM 273.
 Recommended: THM 373.
 Every Summer, contingent upon need and availability.